-Listening, reading, use of English and writing examination format
+Listening, reading, use of English and writing assessment format

-The examination is taken in one sitting of 2 hours and 30 minutes.
-Candidates receive one question paper with four sections: listening, reading, use of English and writing.
-Learners complete a multiple choice optical mark form with their responses to the first three sections of the paper.
-The written part of the examination is completed in a separate answer booklet.
+The assessment is taken in one sitting of 2 hours and 30 minutes.
+There are four sections: listening, reading, use of English and writing.

+Paper-based assessments take place in an ESB International centre or satellite centre.
+Learners receive one question paper and complete a multiple choice optical mark form with their responses to the first three sections of the paper.
+The invigilator plays the audio for the listening section to the cohort of learners at the start of the assessment.
+Learners then complete the rest of the paper, and write their responses to the writing section in a separate answer booklet.